Accounts receivable, also known as AR, are the unpaid invoices or money that a company is waiting to receive from its customers.

 These receivables can be used as collateral to obtain short-term loans and are included in a company's working capital.

 Suppose a customer walks into a store and buys a widget for 100 AED.
 The store doesn't require the customer to pay for the widget upfront, so the customer takes the widget and promises to pay the store at a later date.

-In this case, the store would record the $100 owed by the customer in the accounts receivable account.
-The store would continue to show the $100 in accounts receivable until the customer pays for the widget.
+In this case, the store would record the 100 AED owed by the customer in the accounts receivable account.
+The store would continue to show the 100 AED in accounts receivable until the customer pays for the widget.

 Once the customer makes payment, the store would reduce the accounts receivable amount by 100 AED and record the payment from the debtor.